wp-plugins/multibanco-e-ou-payshop-by-lusopay/readme.txt

 English below

 (PORTUGU&Ecirc;S)
 M&eacute;todo de pagamento que permite efetuar pagamentos Multibanco e / ou Payshop.
 Permite gerar refer&ecirc;ncias Multibanco e / ou Payshop na sua loja online, pode ser paga numa Caixa Autom&aacute;tica ou no home banking, e no caso da Payshop nos repectivos agentes.
+Este plugin permite, de forma autom&aacute;tica e em tempo real, alterar os estados das encomendas para pagos no preciso momento em que o cliente paga a refer&ecirc;ncia, bem como actualiza automaticamente o stock dos produtos.
+Desta forma, com este plugin, para al&eacute;m de permitir enviar os produtos de forma mais c&eacute;lere, reduz o trabalho administrativo que tem para gerir o seu neg&oacute;cio, ao mesmo tempo que permite aos seus clientes pagar de uma forma segura, confort&aacute;vel e com a qual est&atilde;o familiarizados.

 (ENGILSH)
 Payment method that allows you to make payments by Multibanco (ATM) and / or Payshop.
-Allows the issuance of references Multibanco (ATM) and / or Payshop in your online store, which can be paid in Multibanco or home banking network, and in the case of Payshop in the respective agents (Portugal only).
+Allows the issuance of references Multibanco (ATM) and / or Payshop in your online store, which can be paid in Multibanco or home banking network, and in the case of Payshop in the respective agents.
+This plugin, automatically and in real time, changes the status of orders to paid in the right moment of the payment made by the customer.
+At the same time it's changes the stock of products.
+This way, with this plugin, you can send your orders faster than usual, with less administrative work to manage your business and, at the same time, allow your customers to pay in a safe and confortably way.

 == Installation ==